U.S. Automotive History: 1900-1920, the Formative Years

 The automobiles of the 1900s were known as horseless carriages and at the turn of the century, there were at least 100 different brands available in the United States.
 This was a very exciting time as inventors and car developers were in heavy competition to come up with the best vehicles in highly-volatile rapidly changing market.

 Literally handmade, the cars made in the 1900s were basically high-priced toys that only the rich could afford.
-Nevertheless, these horseless carriages sold briskly and first started appearing on our streets here in Albuquerque and throughout the state of NM, as well as in big cities such as New York, Boston and Philadelphia, where cabs, delivery trucks and ambulances quickly became commonplace.
+Nevertheless, these horseless carriages sold briskly and first started appearing on our streets here in Oxnard and throughout the state of CA, as well as in big cities such as New York, Boston and Philadelphia, where cabs, delivery trucks and ambulances quickly became commonplace.

-Here are some historical snapshots about the automobiles of the 1900s, brought to you by Mr. B's Paint & Body, Inc., located in Albuquerque NM.
+Here are some historical snapshots about the automobiles of the 1900s, brought to you by Prestige Bodyworks, located in Oxnard CA.

 The Duryea Brothers